Yuki Fujiwara, a Jack-of-all-trades type of actor that, despite having some popular characters under his belt, has never been acclaimed.

 Of course, if we really want to see more of Fujiwara we can always search elsewhere, but fear not, you just have to keep reading because we’ll share it in this SEIYUU DIGEST edition.

-One thing we must be prepared for, when searching, is the size of the list of his roles in stage plays, and what’s amazing isn’t only the size of it, but the fact that he really gives he’s all in every role he’s entrusted with and really delivers the audience the best performance.
+One thing we must be prepared for when searching, is the size of the list of his roles in stage plays, and what’s amazing isn’t only the size of it, but the fact that he really gives his all in every role he’s entrusted with and really delivers the audience the best performance.

 Needless to say that since his debut, all his work just gave him more than experience, especially because of all the different genres of the plays, which make him an experienced all-rounder stage actor.

 Throughout the years Fujiwara has been able to work side by side with Tsuda Kenjiro, Hidekazu Ichinose (both of them already worked with him in Katekyo Hitman Reborn!), Kensho Ono, and others in different plays.

 In 2012 he was in 夜のミラクル☆トレイン〜大江戸線へようこそ〜Sweet Dream Express, an adaptation of the anime Miracle Train.

 2014 was definitely a year to remember for the fans of the anime PERSONA 3 because it was adapted for a stage play and Fujiwara was Akihiko Sanada and since this play, he’s been in all plays of this series as well as in the newest one from PERSONA 4.

 In the same year he was in ハンサム落語 (Handsome Storyteller) as Shibugeki, and also in the play titled バカフキ！ (Bakafuki!) as ラゴ(Lago), for the first time as the main character, having waited 13 years for it.

 Fujiwara’s most recent work is as Akihiko Sanada in PERSONA 4’s play ペルソナ4 ジ・アルティメット イン マヨナカアリーナ.